 Plug adapters are the interfaces between the American flat-pronged plug and Italy's two (or three) round-prong socket.
 These allow you to plug your electrical device into the Italian wall socket, but they do not convert the electricity to the American 110 volts.
 If your appliance is designed to run only on 110-120 volts, you are likely to see smoke, if not fire, from this potent miss-mating.
 You will need a step-down power converter or transformer to safely step the voltage down from 220 to 110.
 More on this later.

-To buy adapters or converters to take to Italy, see: Power Adapters and Electrical Converters.
+To buy adapters or converters to take to Italy, see our guide to the latest Power Adapters and Electrical Converters.

 Transformers or Power Converters